Near Miss

 Punishing the messenger

 A worker reports a near miss involving a shortcut they took.
-Word spreads.
-Supervisor writes them up for the shortcut.
+In practice, word spreads.
+Think about it: supervisor writes them up for the shortcut.
 Reporting stops.

 Investigating only the "scary" ones

 A crane drops a load near a crew.
-Even so, full investigation.
-Day to day, a worker trips on a cable but catches the handrail.
+On top of that, a worker trips on a cable but catches the handrail.
+Full investigation.
 Filed and forgotten.

 The trip hazard is more likely to hurt someone next week.
 The crane incident is rare.
 Prioritize by risk, not drama.